-- 1. Understand the importance of various parameters involved in the study and Methods of analysis of pipe network and its component. - 2.
+- 1. Understand the importance of various parameters involved in the study and Methods of analysis of pipen Network and its component. - 2.
 Apply knowledge in formulating the mathematical equations, models and optimization of networks. - 3.
 Design and evaluate various components of pipe networks.

-- 1. Network analysis by Hardy cross method. - 2.
-Network analysis by Newton Raphson method. - 3.
-Analysis using software - 4.
-Network analysis by Node flow analysis. - 5.
-Design of Network using critical path method. - 6.
-Design using LP - 7.
-Design of network using software TORA of Linear programming technique. - 8.
-Design of network with the application of software like Loop / Branch / EPANET / Water GEMS / Water CAD / Sewer. - 9.
+- 1. Looped network analysis by Newton Raphson method. - 2.
+Analysis of looped network using EPANET software. - 3.
+Design of Network using critical path method. - 4.
+Design using LP. - 5.
+Design of branched network using BRANCH or any other software. - 6.
+Design of network using software like Loop / Water GEMS / Water CAD. - 7.
 Pressure Dependent Demand (PDD) analysis of water distribution network.